michaelwang1997/cypto-wallet-site/Solutions.md

 ## POST Request Format for Message API
 When making a post request for messages, please do so in the following format:

-curl -H "Content-Type: application/json" -XPOST --data '{"data": "your message"}' url-here
+curl -H "Content-Type: application/json" -XPOST/DELETE --data '{"data": "your message"}' url-here

 The routes to be tested will be: